 Perhaps you’ve seen reports coconut oil can help weight loss and you want to know if this is true.
 In that case, you can search for “coconut oil” “weight loss” or “coconut oil” “weight loss” “clinical trial”.
 If there are too many hits, you can limit results to the last few years by clicking the button at the top left.
-You shouldn’t lose much information this way, as recent articles tend to summarize the earlier literature anyway.
+You shouldn’t lose much information this way, as recent articles tend to summarize the earlier literature.
 Alternately, you can replace “clinical trial” with “meta-analysis” or “systematic review” (more on this below).
 But in this case our search has already identified one useful article.
 Let’s cast an eye over the results.

 Making Sense of the Abstract

 We now have the abstract of a paper by Harris and others from the Journal of Medicinal Food.
 Journal abstracts are typically limited to about 300 words.
 They have one or two sentences each of an introduction, methods, results and discussion or conclusion.
 (Full-length articles follow a similar layout, but in much more detail.)
 The language is formal, but with a little effort you can get the gist.
-In this study, 12 postmenopausal women followed their usual diets for 4 weeks while taking two tablespoons per day of either virgin coconut oil or safflower oil.
+In this study, 12 women followed their usual diets for 4 weeks while taking two tablespoons per day of either virgin coconut oil or safflower oil.
 After 4 weeks without a supplement, they switched to the other oil and repeated the test.
 The researchers measured body fat, blood cholesterol and some markers of inflammation.

 A look at the abstract suggests there was no weight loss from using coconut oil.
-We conclude this simply because the authors don’t mention any effects on body fat (*).
+We conclude this simply because the authors don’t mention any effects on weight (*).
 There were changes in blood cholesterol and inflammation, but nothing worth reporting for weight loss.
 Of course, this is a small group, a very defined population, and a short study period.
 These factors weaken the study and make it hard to generalize.
 At the same time there is nothing that suggests you will get weight loss at home with a sample size of one.
 The authors acknowledge the study limitations, indicating that while coconut oil might be safe in terms of heart disease, more work is needed.